halflife3/datazilla/README.md

 ### update
 To update records by conditions (in this case, by one id), instantiate a Java object and fill it with data you wish to modify, add conditions which will filter out the records in question, then call `QueryEntry.updateSelective()`.
 Do note this: any null value fields will be ignored for record modification, if however, you wish to include those null value fields, you can use `QueryEntry.updateFull()` instead.

-**`Tip:`** It's almost always a bad practice to have primitive typed fields be mapped to database columns, for those fields can never be null and may raise unexpected behaviours.
+**`TIP:`** It's almost always a bad practice to have primitive typed fields be mapped to database columns, for those fields can never be null and may raise unexpected behaviours.
 ```java
 Dummy dummy = new Dummy();
 dummy.setVarcharF("other text");